Working parents

 • Space to add anything specific to the next day

-Of course, you don’t want to add this chore to your busy morning routine.
+Of course, you don’t want to add this chore to your already busy morning routine.
 Whether the schedule is a simple printout or a work of art, update the list the night before and post it where you can’t miss it.

 15 minutes the night before